 Vienna can be enjoyable not only for must see activities places, but for funfairs too.
 Prater funfair is the part of 19 -20th Viennese history and entertainment.
 This funfair is probably the oldest in Europe.

 The oldest is Giant Ferris Wheel, built in 1897.
-It can lift you about 60 meters and from the top it could be seen whole Vienna panorama that is even better that from Stefansdom, because takes a wider corner.
+It can lift you about 60 meters and from the top it could be seen whole Vienna panorama that is even better than from Stefansdom, because it takes a wider corner of panorama.

 The stables where the horses are housed is across the road from Hofburg.
 There are tours available, but if you just want to have a quick look, a good time to go is after morning practise at around 12 noon when the horses are brought back to the stables.
 The stables have in recent times been renovated and refurbished and these boys now live in sumptuous surroundings, which of course they fully deserve.
 There are about 70 of them in all.
 It takes several years to train them to a standard where they can take part in a formal performance and if you go to the morning practise, you will see horses in all stages of their training from kindergarten class to the true professionals.
 All in all, you will probably see about 25 different horses during practise, but only 8 or 10 in a gala performance.

 The amusement park which is believed to be the oldest in the world has a season that runs from the 15th March to the 31st October.
 Outside of these times you can still walk through the park.
 The normal hours are 1000 hrs to 0100 hrs, but these times can change depending upon the weather.
 The price of the rides varies depending upon the attraction but there are rides to suit all tastes, including a number of white knuckle rides.

 This is a term used to encompass two distinct areas of the city's parkland - Wurstelprater and the woodland park on it's outskirts.
 It is home to the Riesenrad, the Planetarium, the Prater Museum, Ernst Happel Stadium, the Lusthaus and the Schweizhaus.